klaytn/kips/KIPs/kip-37.md

 ### Safe Transfer Rules

-To be more explicit about how the standard `safeTransferFrom` and `safeBatchTransferFrom` functions MUST operate with respect to the KIP37TokenReceiver hook functions, a list of scenarios and rules follows.
+To be more explicit about how the standard `safeTransferFrom` and `safeBatchTransferFrom` functions MUST operate with respect to the `KIP37TokenReceiver` or `ERC1155TokenReceiver` hook functions, a list of scenarios and rules follows.

 #### Scenarios